DigitalPublishingToolkit/TOD27-Final-Corrections/md/05chapter4.md

 community at that time, they were mostly about technical issues.
-The initial reaction from the community concerned formats, and particularly YouTube’s decision to convert video submissions to a flash video file, a proprietary web format owned by Adobe.[^05chapter4_44]
+The initial reaction from the community concerned formats, and particularly YouTube’s decision to convert video submissions to a flash video file, a proprietary web format owned by Adobe.

 The reactions ranged from a disappointed ‘everyone is doing Flash...’ to the more dismissive; ‘Flash gives me hives’.
 Flash was a mediocre format, providing an inferior image quality.
-As Cubitt points out, ‘like VHS, and so many other victors of previous format wars, they are only good-enough’.
-YouTube’s decision to use interlaced streaming meant that the videobloggers – who valued quality above anything else – were unimpressed.
+As Cubitt points out, ‘like VHS, and so many other victors of previous format wars, they are only good-enough’.[^05chapter4_44] YouTube’s decision to use interlaced streaming meant that the videobloggers – who valued quality above anything else – were unimpressed.
 For the average user, however, who just wanted to watch the latest viral video, YouTube was ideal.
 In an episode of the podcast *The